 I cleaned the glass up, got her some milk, and then sent her to bed.

 I went back to bed, and then the alarm went off.

 When we pulled up to the store, I noticed Sheriff Darby was already there.
-It wasn’t even four-thirty, and here he stood.
+It wasn’t even five-thirty, and here he stood.
 Indeed the coffee wasn’t that good.